-And, if this exposure wasn't enough to bring the harsh reality of cancer's impact to one's life, Yoli was destined to experience her own reality in January 2000, when a tumor was discovered in her right breast.
+And, if this exposure wasn't enough to bring the harsh reality of cancer's impact to one's life, she was destined to experience her own reality in January 2000, when a tumor was discovered in her right breast.
 Unlike a tumor discovered when she was 17 years old, this one was cancerous.
-Facing her own battle with breast cancer over the next eight months proved to be the impetus for the creation of the Mesquite Cancer HELP Society.
+Facing her own battle with breast cancer over the next several months proved to provide the impetus for the creation of the MCHS.

-Articles of Incorporation were filed with the State of Nevada in April 2001, and the IRS granted MCHS a 501(c)(3) non-profit status in October 2001.
-The Mesquite Cancer HELP Society was getting closer to being able to fully serve the residents of the Virgin Valley.
-There was one last hurdle to jump - finding an office to call home.
+Articles of Incorporation were filed with the State of Nevada in April 2001, the IRS granted the MCHS 501(c)(3) non-profit status in October 2001; it was now official.
+MCHS was one step closer to being able to fully serve the citizens of the Virgin Valley.
+Others who helped during this time included; Rosemary Lindbeck, Drs.
+Mike and Ann Rice, Mel Drown, Carolyn Duggins, Glen Horlacher, Tom Stettler and Allen Bell.

-One thing was certain, this fledgling service organization did not have the funds to lease office space.
-Thankfully, Rich Gillespie, owner of then SAGE Nutrition Store, came to the rescue by offering MCHS a small space in the back room of his store.
-To acknowledge his enthusiasm to help, Yoli volunteered to cover the operation of his store when Rich needed to be gone.
-Confined as this first office space was, and with the use of some of Rich's stock shelves for wigs and educational material, the MCHS officially opened its doors to the Public!
-A Board of Directors was created comprised of the following individuals: Rosemary Lindbeck, retired RN; Dr. Mike Rice; Dr. Ann Rice; Mel Drown, City of Mesquite Finance Director; Carolyn Duggins, Hospice RN; Glen Horlacher, Family Counselor; Tom Stettler, Veteran; and, Allen Bell, City Engineer.
+There was one last hurdle to jump -- finding a place for MCHS to call home.
+At this time, one thing was certain, this fledgling service organization didn't have the money to rent office space.
+Thankfully, Rich Gillespie, owner of a nutrition store in the Brickyard Plaza, came to the rescue by offering the MCHS a small space in the back room of his store.
+To acknowledge this kind offer, Yoli offered to cover the operation of the store when Rich needed to be gone.
+Confined as this first office space was, and with the use of some of Rich's stock shelves for wigs and educational material, a desk and telephone, the MCHS's doors finally opened to serve the public.